/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 Registering a new Client

-Now that we have the configured the setup we can register a new client.
+Now that you have configured the setup, you can register a new client.

-Before we do that, we must obtain an initial access token.
-To do that we will use the server client like before.
-The only scope we will request now is dcr.
-This scope is not visible in the configuration, but is added to that client when we selected it to be used for registration of the template.
+First, obtain an initial access token.
+To do so, use the server client.
+The only scope you should request is dcr.
+This scope is not visible in the configuration and the Curity Identity Server added it to that client automatically when you selected it to be used with the authenticate-client-by method.

 bash